 The ITB is not a muscle but a thick band of connective tissue that stretches from the outside of the pelvis down past the knee joint to the outside of the shin bone (tibia).
 There are two muscles that insert into the band, the Gluteus Maximus and Tensor Fascia Late.
 The ITB is important in providing lateral stability to the knee.

 So as the name suggests there is a point of friction which can cause pain.
 As the knee straightens and bends during running the ITB can rub on the outside of the thigh-bone (femur).
 This may cause repeated friction and lead to inflammation of the band or underlying tissue.

 A common misconception is that the ITB is tight and that this is what causes the problems.
 There are people who do present with tightness but this is often as a result of something more complex.
 So treating the tightness rarely makes the pain go away.

 The ITB passes over the knee joint and can occur with other knee problems such as issues with the cartilage.
 There is also a nerve that is called the peroneal nerve that passes very close to where the ITB inserts and this can be a source of symptoms in this area.
 So it is important to get an accurate diagnosis before thinking about what treatment is best.

-As with Exercise Induced leg Pain, which I wrote about in my last blog, it is classified as an overuse injury.
+It is classified as an overuse injury.
 So the causes of ITBFS can be split into

 Due to where the ITB attaches, the pelvis and gluts are very important and a lot of people will present with some gluts dysfunction.
 The angulation of the knee and the foot position can also make someone prone to getting ITBFS.
 Asymmetry in one limb compared to the other can be a risk factor as with any over-use injury.